 Xfinity vs. Vivint

-Vivint wears the crown for top-of-the-line home security automation, but with Xfinity’s in-house line-up — plus extensive partner brands — the Comcast offshoot gives Vivint a run for its money.
+Vivint for top-of-the-line home security automation, but with Xfinity’s in-house line-up — plus extensive partner brands — the Comcast offshoot gives Vivint a run for its money.
 If you are keen on outfitting your home with smart tech, both companies deserve consideration.
 The longer warranty with Vivint could give you more peace of mind, as does the possibility of paying month-to-month rather than signing up for a multi-year contract with Xfinity.
 On the other hand, you could save some money with Xfinity thanks to their first-year promotional rate, plus the opportunity to bundle if you go through Xfinity for TV or internet.

 Xfinity Home Security FAQ

 In recent years there have been accounts of Xfinity Home Security’s vulnerability to hacking (thieves can jam the signals that tell a security system that the doors and windows aren’t closed), but Comcast has worked to address those concerns.
 At CES 2019, Comcast unveiled a new digital security service that protects home networks.
 Security for your home security.
 If you’re concerned about the status of your security devices, you can sign up for Xfinity XFi Advanced Security and its watchful cyber eye will ensure the viability of your whole security system.

 What is Xfinity Home Security?